 To control the outbreak, Biden adopted strategies recommended by the Centers for Disease Control and Prevention (CDC).

-On Jan.
-20—the day of his inauguration—Biden signed executive orders mandating mask-wearing on federal property, airports, and planes while traveling domestically and internationally.
-The federal government’s authority to order a national mask mandate—overriding state positions—is possible, but would most likely be challenged in the courts.
+On January 20—the day of his inauguration—Biden signed executive orders mandating mask wearing on federal property and in airports and planes while traveling domestically and internationally.
+The federal government’s authority to order a national mask mandate—overriding state positions—is possible but would most likely be challenged in the courts.

-Biden plans to implement a nationally coordinated testing and contact-tracing plan.
-In coordination with his promise to double the number of drive-thru testing sites, on Jan.
-21, he established the U.S. Public Health Job Corps to train and assist with contact tracing and vaccinations.
+Biden plans to implement a nationally coordinated testing and contact tracing plan.
+In coordination with his promise to double the number of drive-thru testing sites, on January 21, he established the U.S. Public Health Job Corps to train and assist with contact tracing and vaccinations.

-In a Jan.
-21 executive order, Biden required federal agencies to use CDC guidelines to advise states on how to reopen schools and early childhood education providers safely.
-The goal of the executive order is to create a federal set of guidelines that prioritizes quality education during the pandemic and beyond, including a specific focus on calculating and improving the disparate impacts of COVID-19 on minority-serving institutions.
+In a January 21 executive order, Biden required federal agencies to use CDC guidelines to advise states on how to reopen schools and early childhood education providers safely.
+The goal of the executive order is to create a set of federal guidelines that prioritize quality education during the pandemic and beyond, including a specific focus on calculating and improving the disparate impacts of COVID-19 on minority-serving institutions.